‘London congestion charge’

 In London, the ‘Congestion charge’ has been settled since 2002 to fight against congestion, which clog up roads, threatens businesses and damages London’s status as a thriving world city.

+This charge is applied from Monday to Friday for the inner city and each way in the area cost 8 pounds.
 As a result, the traffic has been reduced by 21% and cycling increased by 46%.
 123 millions of pounds have been collected with this tax in 2006/2007 and reinvested in public transport.

 But this system also has its proper limits.
 First of all, it’s a really expensive system.
 In London, the CCTV system which automatically check the vehicle registration number cost 170 millions each year and the global network installation has cost 300 millions of euros.
 Moreover, the problem of pollution further rejected outside the area is an important question that hasn’t been resolved yet.
 This kind of tax also questioned the inhabitant’s equality.
 The rich people of city centre are more able to pay this tax than suburb people.
 And it’s seems to be not really an ecological issue because it’s supporting in a way the firms to bought a right to pollute in the inner centre.
 The impacts on the economy for the service sector and small shops in the taxed area is not well know at the moment.
 According to Marcel Robert (‘Pour en finir avec la société de l’automobile’) public opinion investigations realised in the city concerned by an urban tax shows that people are generally against it before the application but most of them change their point of view several month later.